New & Transfer International Students

 Health Insurance

 All Newman F-1 international students are required to have health insurance during the academic year in case of injury or illness.
-We have partnered with Global Benefits Group (GBG) to offer current international students an adequate insurance plan.
+We have partnered with Sirius America to offer current international students an adequate insurance plan for the 2024/2025 year.
 F-1 students are automatically enrolled in this plan for academic semesters unless they choose to opt out.

-If you wish to opt out of the GBG insurance plan and secure your own, you must speak to your Student Support Specialist & PDSO!
+If you wish to opt out of the Sirius America insurance plan and secure your own, you must speak to your Student Support Specialist & PDSO!

 Tax Information for International Students

 Please Note: No staff members at Newman University, including your Student Support Specialist & PDSO, are tax professionals!
-Direct any tax questions to Sprintax, a certified tax professional, or your local IRS field office.
-If you need additional tax support, Contact the IRS or use the Free Filing with the IRS.
+For free assistance, direct any tax questions to North ([email protected]) or your local IRS field office.